Blancochuy/MISUserRegistry/README.md

 Also keep track of if the member has paid dues for the year

-Before working, you need to retrieve secrets, can be found by contacting main developer
+Before working, you need to retrieve secrets.
+Secrets can be found in the google secrets manager Retrieve the secrets and add them to the respective files

 To start work run
     pip install -r requirements.txt